varunvasudeva1/ollama-server-docs/README.md

     ```
     > Replace `(username)` with your username and `(ip_address)` with the server's IP address.

+> [!NOTE]
-If you expect to tunnel into your server often, I highly recommend following [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#configure-ssh-without-a-password) to enable passwordless SSH using `ssh-keygen` and `ssh-copy-id`.
+> If you expect to tunnel into your server often, I highly recommend following [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#configure-ssh-without-a-password) to enable passwordless SSH using `ssh-keygen` and `ssh-copy-id`.
 It worked perfectly on my Debian system despite having been written for Raspberry Pi OS.

 ### Firewall